-Gael Greene, longtime New York magazine restaurant critic, was reading the paper just a few days before Thanksgiving and noticed an article describing the plight of frail aged New Yorkers facing hunger.
+Gael Greene, longtime New York magazine restaurant critic, was reading the paper just a few days before Thanksgiving and noticed an article describing the plight of older New Yorkers facing hunger.
 She was shocked to learn they were not receiving meal deliveries on weekends and holidays.
-“I picked up my phone and dialed the Department for the Aging to express outrage that in a city of such abundance, we could not care for our elderly neighbors in need,” Greene remembers.
+“I picked up my phone and dialed the Department for the Aging to express outrage that in a city of such abundance, we could not care for our elderly neighbors in need,” Greene recalled.

 December 1981